marcov64/Lsd/Readme.txt

 5.2 MSYS2 compiler installation (optional)
 ******************************************

-Please note that MSYS2 compiler is NOT required if the above instructions for installing Cygwin compiler were already performed.
+Please note that MSYS2 compiler is NOT required (or recommended) if the above instructions for installing Cygwin compiler were already performed.
+If performing an update over an existing MSYS2 installation, it is recommended to uninstall the previous version before proceeding.
+If an on-place update is performed, without removing the existing version, start on step 2 below.

 Step-by-step procedure to install the MSYS2 64-bit compiler (an internet connection is required):

-1. Download and install the MSYS2 64-bit installer from https://www.msys2.org.
+1. Download and execute the MSYS2 64-bit installer from https://www.msys2.org.

-2. Open the MSYS2 shell and update MSYS2 using the command:
+2. Open the MSYS2 shell (icon on Start Menu) and update MSYS2 using the command:

  pacman -Syu